Alequip/Alequip/README.md

 I work in the IT department at Taco Bell Costa Rica & Panama, where I manage projects, develop tailored solutions, and automate processes to help optimize operational efficiency and reduce costs.
 I’m passionate about continuous learning and using tech to drive impactful results.

-- 🌱 I’m currently learning ...
-  - Azure Cloud Architecture
-  - AWS Cloud Solutions

-- 🤝 I’m open to collaborate on automation and cloud-based projects

-- 💬 Ask me about IT project management, business process automation, or anything tech — happy to help!

-Outside tech, 🎮 I enjoy playing videogames, 🎧 listening to music, and 📺 watching series in my free time.

-🔧 I’m also building my skills in Power Platform and scripting for automation.

-📫 Reach out to me at: [ale.quiros.palma@gmail.com]

 ### Languages and Tools 🛠